andreas-butler/idb-transaction-commit/EXPLAINER.md

 # Potential Issues
 IndexedDB initially shipped solely with an autocommit functionality.
 Developers did not have the control to declare themselves finished with a transaction that the new explicit commit() API call affords them.
 It is thus reasonable to ask why the initial ship of indexedDB did not include an explicit commit() call and whether adding one could cause potential issues.
 The short answer to the first question is ‘simplicity’ and the short answer to the second question is ‘not really’.

+## Why an explicit commit function was not initially shipped
-IndexedDB shipped with autocommit initially to encourage short-lived transactions and to prevent bugs involving leaving uncommited transactions hanging around blocking future transactions from being opened on a database.
+The first iteration of the indexedDB spec shipped with autocommit-only functionality to encourage short-lived transactions and to prevent bugs involving leaving uncommited transactions hanging around blocking future transactions from being opened on a database.
 Developers of indexedDB were concerned about web developers forgetting to call commit on transactions or holding transactions open too long, thus hindering the experience of web users.
 Because adding the explicit commit() call will not also entail removing autocommit, the autocommit feature will still exist to prevent dangling transactions and to close transactions as soon as they are no longer requestable by script.

+## Potential developer confusion
 The primary concern about adding commit() is developer confusion, specifically confusion regarding whether and when commit() should be called.
 Adding commit() to the API may obfuscate the fact that indexedDB still has an auto-commit functionality.
 Developers may incorrectly believe that they must call commit() on all transactions lest they leave them dangling in the database.
 While this is a rather benign misunderstanding as it encourages always calling commit() and thus always increasing the throughput of the final requests made on a database, it is not ideal for the behaviour of indexedDB to seem at all unintuitive or opaque.

+## Possibility of obsolescing autocommit
 In general there might be concern regarding the fact that the explicit commit() is strictly better than indexedDB’s autocommit functionality (increasing throughput at no expense to the developer, who themselves have the best understanding of when they are completely finished with a transaction).
 As a result, calling commit() commit at the end of every transaction may very well become best practice, indicating that the autocommit functionality is superfluous.
 The best argument for the continued existence of the autocommit functionality is that it serves as a failsafe for any event in which a developer does not call commit() explicitly, in which case the autocommit will commit the transaction and prevent it from dangling.

+## Losing error information when a page dies
 There have been questions regarding whether or not some procedure for resurfacing commit errors that occur after an explicit commit call is made will be included with commit().
 Without such error reporting, there could be cases when commit() is used for saving tab state, say in the case of freezing, when errors may occur on requests against the transaction that are never reported back to the front end because the page is killed before information regarding the errors propagates back to script.
 In these situations it may be useful to let script know of such errors the next time the page is loaded, otherwise information is lost.

 # Use Cases and Example Code